techinayam/inayam-doc/scanner-code-generator/de/identcode.md

 - Der Identcode dient hauptsächlich für häusliche Sendungen in Deutschland.Für den internationalen Versand finden Sie bei Ihrem Fluggesellschaften nach dem entsprechenden Barcode -Standard.

 4. ** Was soll ich tun, wenn mein Barcode nicht scannt? **
-- Stellen Sie sicher, dass der Barcode klar gedruckt wird, und überprüfen Sie nach Eingangsfehlern.Das Testen mit einem Scanner kann dazu beitragen, Probleme zu identifizieren.
+- Stellen Sie sicher, dass der Barcode CLED gedruckt ist arly and check for any input errors.Testing with a scanner can help identify issues.

-5. ** Gibt es eine Grenze für die Anzahl der Barcodes, die ich erzeugen kann? **
+5. **Is there a limit to the number of barcodes I can generate?**
-- Es gibt keine festgelegte Grenze;Sie können so viele Barcodes wie für Ihre Sendungen generieren.
+- There is no set limit;you can generate as many barcodes as needed for your shipments.

 ### Verwenden Sie jetzt das Tool!

-Verpassen Sie nicht die Effizienz und Bequemlichkeit, die der Identcode Barcode Generator bietet.** Berechnen Sie Ihre Ergebnisse sofort ** und verbessern Sie Ihre Versandprozesse noch heute!Besuchen Sie [Identcode Barcode Generator] (https://www.inayam.co/barcode/identcode), um loszulegen.
+Don’t miss out on the efficiency and convenience that the Identcode Barcode Generator offers.**Calculate your results instantly** and enhance your shipping processes today!Visit [Identcode Barcode Generator](https://www.inayam.co/barcode/identcode) to get started.